DawnPaladin/TaskFractal/README.md

 TaskFractal offers six different themes to display your work.
 Click one, then click "save" at the bottom.

-## Structure

-- /app: Ruby on Rails models, controllers, and views
-- /client: React components
-- /db: Database schema, migrations, seeds

-### Important files
+## Important files

-- [/client/bundles/Chunky/components/Outline.jsx](client/bundles/Chunky/components/Outline.jsx): React code that renders the Outline page
+- [/app/javascript/components/Outline.jsx](app/javascript/components/Outline.jsx): React code that renders the Outline page
-- [/client/bundles/Chunky/components/BackSideTask.jsx](client/bundles/Chunky/components/BackSideTask.jsx): React code that renders the Task page.
+- [/app/javascript/components/BackSideTask.jsx](app/javascript/components/BackSideTask.jsx): React code that renders the Task page.
 The metaphor is that each task has a "front side" (the little card summarizing how many attachments, children, etc. it has) and a "back side" that has all the details on it.

 ## Setup